Project

 Our Research Questions

-How can hydroacoustic data be used to estimate abundances and distribution patterns of different marine species?
-What is the status of different (pelagic) fish stocks?
+How can we use hydroacoustic data to determine the abundance and distribution patterns of different marine species?
+What is the stock status of different (pelagic) fish species?

 Preliminary Results